1.0 Personal and Organisation details.

 The Membership and Education Services Office

 We will under no circumstances give your personal data to third parties.
 However, unless you specifically ask us not to (and this option is always given) we will use your data to send you further information from HOSPA and our partners.
 Any e-mail sent to you will always provide you with the option to unsubscribe.
 This is in accordance with UK Data Protection Legislation and best practice.
-By becoming a HOSPA member, the member agrees to the distribution of key contact details (typically name, job title and employer, but not contact details) when attending a HOSPA meeting or event.
-The data will not be shared with third parties other than those attending the same event.
 If you would like to obtain a copy of the information we hold on you or you believe that we may be holding personal information about you that is incorrect, you may request details of the personal information held on you by writing to:

 The Membership and Education Services Office